James Hutchinson (musician)

 James "Hutch" Hutchinson (born January 24, 1953) is an American session bassist best known for his work with Bonnie Raitt.
 Though his work takes him nearly everywhere he primarily resides in Studio City, Los Angeles, California, and Haiku-Pauwela, Hawaii.

-Hutchinson has worked on hundreds of recordings, films and television shows and with artists as diverse as Willie Nelson, Joe Cocker, Ryan Adams, Jackson Browne, Ruth Brown, Charles Brown, Al Green, B. B. King, Earl King, The Neville Brothers, The Doobie Brothers, Ringo Starr, Ziggy Marley, Ozzy Osbourne and many more.
+Hutchinson has worked on hundreds of recordings, films and television shows and with artists as diverse as Willie Nelson, Joe Cocker, Bryan Adams, Ryan Adams, Jackson Browne, Ruth Brown, Charles Brown, Al Green, B. B. King, Earl King, The Neville Brothers, The Doobie Brothers, Ringo Starr, Ziggy Marley, Ozzy Osbourne and many more.

 Career

 Early years

 Hutchinson attended some classes at Berklee College of Music in the late 1960s.
 He always had an affinity for music and practiced various instruments as a child.
 After seeing Wilson Pickett's band, at age 12, he focused on the bass.
 His talent and drive allowed him the opportunity to play in a variety of New England bands throughout high school.

 With his mother's blessing, he moved to San Francisco after completing high school.
 He eventually met John Cipollina (of Quicksilver Messenger Service) and Mickey Hart (of the Grateful Dead).
-Hutchinson joined Cipollina's band, Copperhead.
+Hutchinson joined Cipollina's band, Copperhead in 1972.
 He recorded an album with them in 1973 on Columbia Records.
-Later, he played in Link Wray's band with Copperhead drummer, David Weber, and performed with both Wray and Cipollina.
+The band broke up in 1974.
+Later, he played in Link Wray's band with Copperhead drummer, David Weber, and performed with in a short lived project with both Wray and Cipollina.